yaymukund/grunt-ember-handlebars/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 ## Release History
+v0.4 - Updated ember.js library we're using, since it looks like precompilation
+       has been updated.
 v0.1 - Woo!

 ## License